Sebastian de Oliveira

-Sebastian de Oliveira (born 8 June 2001) is a South African cricketer.
+Sebastian Cruz de Oliveira (born 8 June 2001) is a South African-born Portuguese cricketer who currently plays for the Portugal national cricket team.
 He made his List A debut on 19 January 2020, for Gauteng in the 2019–20 CSA Provincial One-Day Challenge.

+Career

+After playing in the South African domestic circuit, Sebastian switched allegiance to Portugal in 2026 and made his Twenty20 International (T20I) debut on 1 July 2026 against Sweden.
+In the second match, he was adjudjed man of the match for his four-wicket haul, taking 4 wickets for 25 runs.